meenalgarg13/Web-Scraping/README.md

-<b>Web Scraping ASCP Website:</b>
+# Web Scraping ASCP Website

-<b>Overview:</b><br>
+## Overview

 This repository contains Python scripts designed to automate data extraction from the ASCP (American Society for Clinical Pathology) website.
-The scripts facilitate automated login, navigation to the resume search section, and extraction of data presented in table format.
-Additionally, it includes a feature to search for specific keywords within the extracted data.
+The scripts enable automated login, navigation to the resume search section, and extraction of data in table format.
+Additionally, they include features for extracting visible personal information and email IDs from individual profiles.

-<b>Features:</b><br>
+## Features

-1) Automated login using provided credentials.
+- **Automated Login**: Handles login using provided credentials.
-2) Extraction of data from the resume search section in table format.
+- **Personal Information Extraction**: Extracts visible information from the resume search section.
+- **Email IDs Extraction**: Retrieves email IDs by navigating to individual profiles.
-3) Pagination support to handle multiple pages of data.
+- **Pagination Support**: Manages multiple pages of data extraction.
-4) Keyword search functionality for specific domain extraction.

-<b>Code:</b><br>
-Please refer to the code file (code.py) provided in this repository for detailed implementation.

-<b>Contributing:</b><br>
+## Code Files

+- **personal_info_extraction.py**: Extracts visible information from the resume search section.
+- **email_ids_extraction.py**: Retrieves email IDs from individual profiles.

+## Usage

+For detailed usage instructions, refer to the respective code files (`Personal Information Extraction` and `email ids extraction`).
+The scripts are customizable and can be configured for specific extraction needs.

+## Contributing

 Contributions are welcome!
-Please create an issue or contact the repository owner for any suggestions or improvements.
+Please feel free to create an issue or pull request for any suggestions or improvements.

-<b>Contact:</b><br>
+## Contact

 For questions or suggestions, please open an issue or contact me at [meenalgarg.work12@gmail.com].